vjohndo/tic-tac-toe/README.md

 ## Unsolved Problems
 ---
 - Algorithm doesn't scale, exponential time and space complexity
-- Input buttons don't scale
+- Input buttons are not responsive
-- Looks bland
 - Add in a "loading" or a "calculating" text update while we wait for the bot to load
-- If bot is enabled and you spam reset.. stack overflow
+- If bot is enabled and user spams the reset button will trigger a stack overflow
-- If you set num to high... stack overflow
+- If you set the board size too high, this will trigger high stack overflow